Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/A Phenomenological version of Turing's argument 1.md

 **Turing’s computation theorem**:
 This account of the essential features of human computation implies Turing’s thesis.
 Human minds are at a minimum capable of simulating B-L Turing machines.

-### Turing argument II

-Kripke's version:
-All mathematical derivations/effective calculations(?) can be described in first order logic with identity ("Hilberts thesis")
-Every human can perform such derivations ("Turings Thesis") By the Completeness theorem, everything derivable is valid

-# Gandy's Argument

-Generalized version of Turing's argument I.

-"Gandy (Turing’s only PhD student) pointed out that Turing’s analysis of human computation does not immediately apply to computing machines strongly dissimilar from Turing machines.
-(See [Section 4.3](https://plato.stanford.edu/entries/church-turing/#TuriArguI) below for details of Turing’s analysis.)
-For example, Turing’s analysis does not obviously apply to parallel machines which, unlike a Turing machine, are able to process an arbitrary number of symbols simultaneously.
-Seeking a generalized form of Turing’s analysis that applies equally well to Turing machines and massively parallel machines, Gandy (1980) stated four axioms governing the behaviour of what he called _discrete deterministic mechanical devices_.
-(He formulated the axioms in terms of hereditarily finite sets.)
-Gandy was then able to prove that every device satisfying these axioms can be simulated by a Turing machine: **Discrete deterministic mechanical devices, even massively parallel ones, are no more powerful than Turing machines**, in the sense that whatever computations such a device is able to perform can also be done by the universal Turing machine.
-(For more on Gandy’s analysis, see [Section 6.4.2](https://plato.stanford.edu/entries/church-turing/#GandArgu).)"

-1. “A discrete deterministic mechanical device satisfies principles I-IV” (he called this “Thesis P”; Gandy 1980: 126), and

-2. “What can be calculated by a device satisfying principles I-IV is computable” (he labelled this “Theorem”).

-"However, the Németi computer is a discrete, deterministic mechanical device, and yet is able to calculate functions that are not Turing-machine computable.
-That is to say, relativistic computers are counterexamples to Gandy’s Thesis P. In brief, the reason for this is that the sense of “deterministic” implicitly specified in Gandy’s Principles (“Gandy-deterministic”) is narrower than the intuitive sense of “deterministic”, where a deterministic system is one obeying laws that involve no randomness or stochasticity.
-Relativistic computers are deterministic but not Gandy-deterministic.
-(For a fuller discussion, see Copeland, Shagrir, & Sprevak 2018.)"

-"**In conclusion, Gandy’s analysis has made a considerable contribution to the current understanding of machine computation.
-But, important and illuminating though the Gandy argument is, it certainly does not settle the question whether the Deutsch-Wolfram thesis is true.**"

 # A phenomenological version of argument I